 “To do this, they must go back to the agency to which the debt is owed.
 The notices from Social Security will have the name and contact information for the agency that is claiming the debt is owed.
 To change or challenge the offset, the debtor will have to set up a payment plan, or argue hardship to the agency that is owed the money,” according to the Legal Aid Society, which added that one option is Income Based Repayment (IBR).

 “We should eliminate as much student debt as we can for everyone, but especially for those who have spent decades of their lives working to pay it off.
-This bill would ensure that instead of triaging their benefits, seniors and disabled individuals can focus more on their health, their families, and thriving in their best years,” Schiff said in the release.
+This bill would ensure that instead of triaging their benefits, seniors and disabled individuals can focus more on their health, their families, and thriving in their best years,” Schiff stated in the release.

 More From GOBankingRates